 Groundbreaking for the Boulder County Coroner Facility located at 5610 Flatiron Parkway occurred in March of 2014.
 The facility was completed in the spring of 2015.
-The office is designed to welcome and assist those coming to the Boulder County Coroner's Office.
-The staff is available to law enforcement personnel, community partners and family members, from 8:00 A.M. to 4:30 P.M.
-(Closed for lunch from 12 P.M. to 1 P.M.).
-After hours coroner's office staff is available 24/7 through Boulder County Dispatch.
+Office access was limited in 2020 to allow for social distancing practices; however, coroner staff is always available 24/7 through Boulder County Dispatch.

-The building is a stand-alone facility which includes a 1060 square foot autopsy suite featuring state-of-the-art amenities to allow for the most safe work environment possible for the staff and for public health in general.
+The building is a stand-alone facility which includes a 1060 square foot autopsy suite featuring state-of-the-art amenities to allow for the safest work environment possible for the staff and for public health in general.
 The suite includes two full function stainless steel autopsy tables in addition to a 202 square foot isolation room with an independent reverse flow air system.
 The morgue features a remote controlled body lift system, surgical lamps, natural light for energy conservation, pan/tilt/zoom (PTZ) and fixed security cameras with medical detail zoom capabilities and remote communication with conference rooms, and a walk in freezer and refrigerator capable of storing up to 30 bodies each.